esamattis/backbone.viewmaster/README.md

 });
 ```

-Now in the layout we just add a Search view which emits 'search' events, listen
+Now in the layout we just add a Search view which emits 'search' events as user
-to them on the layout view and broadcast them to TodoItemList view.
+types characters, listen to them on the layout view and broadcast them to
+TodoItemList view.

 ```javascript
 // TodoLayout